It is an exciting time to live an international life.

 The company may also be making money simply by having access to your money.
 Revolut can take the money its customers have stored on the app and invest it like other banks do to earn interest.

-My Experience: While I knew of these different fees, I was surprised to learn that my wire transfer to top up my Revolut account was going to cost me 30 USD.
-After contacting customer support, I learned that the rule is that you should top-up in the currency that your bank account is held in… or you’ll be charged.
+Our Experience: While we knew of these different fees, we were surprised to learn that the wire transfer to top up our Revolut account was going to cost us 30 USD.
+After contacting customer support, we learned that the rule is that you should top-up in the currency that your bank account is held in… or you’ll be charged.

-I also had an issue topping up with a credit card that had been issued to me in Georgia.
-Apparently, the Georgian Lari is not one of the 120 currencies supported by the app.
-After that, I switched to a Polish card and had no problem.
+We also had an issue topping up with a credit card that had been issued in Georgia.
+Apparently, the Georgian Lari is not one of the 140 currencies supported by the app.
+After that, we switched to a Polish card and had no problem.

 Is Revolut the Future?

 Revolut has experienced tremendous success since it began.
-In its first two years, the company signed up over a million new users in Europe and processed more than 42 million transactions, saving customers an estimated $160 million in foreign exchange fees.
+In its first two years, the company signed up over a million new users in Europe and processed more than 42 million transactions.

 They are committed to the concept of money without borders and, so far, they are delivering on their promises to provide fee-free transfers and interbank exchange rates.
 They certainly have their problems, but you are bound to encounter some problems along the way with a company that is pushing the limits of the financial industry like Revolut is doing.